mininet/mininet.github.com/source/vm-setup-notes/index.markdown

 First, find the VM's IP address, which for VMware is probably in the range 192.168.x.y.
 In the VM console:

-    /sbin/ifconfig eth0
+    ifconfig eth0

-Note: VirtualBox users who have set up a host-only network on `eth1` should use `ifconfig eth1` instead
+Note: VirtualBox users who have set up a host-only network on `eth1` should use

+    sudo dhclient eth1   # make sure that eth1 has an IP address ifconfig eth1

 You may want to add the address to your host PC's /etc/hosts file to be able to SSH in by name, if it's Unix-like.
 For example, add a line like this for OS X: